 With that out of the way, let's move onto

 Minish Cap, despite being the last of the games Vaati appears in, is the second Zelda game in the series.
 The Triforce plays little part in these games, due to SS Link and Zelda keeping the Triforce a secret.
-Instead, the Light Force exists in its place.
-Whether the Triforce and the Light Force are the same thing is unclear, but probably not.
-Whatever the case, it's where Vaati's story begins.
-So allow me a quick summary MC.
+Instead, the Light Force exists in its place, a separate power from the actual Triforce according to the Hyrule Historia.
+So Minish Cap, it's where Vaati's story begins.
+So allow me a quick summary of it.